An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality Constraints: Introduction

 The adaptive regularisation algorithm using cubics (ARC) was first proposed to solve unconstrained optimization problems by Cartis, Gould and Toint \cite{Cartis2011A} which has roots in earlier algorithmic proposals by Griewank \cite{Griewank1981} and Nesterov and Polyak \cite{Neaterov2006}.
-The idea of ARC is that in each iteration, as long as the Hessian of the target is locally Lipschitz continuous, the objective function is replaced by an approximate cubic model, where the adaptive parameters in the cubic model are dynamically adjusted to ensure optimal performance during the iteration process.
+The idea of ARC is that in each iteration, as long as the Hessian of the objective function is locally Lipschitz continuous, it is replaced by an approximate cubic model, where the adaptive parameters in the cubic model are dynamically adjusted to ensure optimal performance during the iteration process.
 ARC has good convergence properties, worst-case function- and derivative-evaluation complexity, and promising numerical experiments \cite{Cartis2011A2}.
-There have been many methods (\cite{Bellavia2021,Benson2018,Bergou2018,Bianconcini2016,Cartis2020,Dehghan2021,Dussault2018,Lu2012,Martinez2017,Park2020,Zhao2021}) on using ARC (or its variants) for unstrained optimization.
+There have been many methods (\cite{Bellavia2021,Benson2018,Bergou2018,Bianconcini2016,Cartis2020,Dehghan2021,Dussault2018,Lu2012,Martinez2017,Park2020,Zhao2021}) on using ARC (or its variants) for unconstrained optimization.
 And some methods (\cite{Bergou2017,Gould2012,Hsia2017,Jia2022,Jiang2021,Lieder2020}) are designed to solve or use ARC subproblems more efficiently.

-For constrained optimization problems, many perspectives have been proposed based on the ARC framework.
+For constrained optimization problems, many effective methods have been proposed based on the ARC framework.
 Lubkoll et al. \cite{Lubkoll2017} proposed a composite-step method specifically designed for solving equality constrained optimization problems involving partial differential equations.
 Cartis et al. \cite{Cartis2019} discovered a general class of adaptive regularization methods that use first- or higher-order local Taylor models of the objective regularized by a(ny) power of the step.
 They also generalized the approach in \cite{Grapiglia2017} to optimization problems with convex constraints and inexact subproblem solutions.
 Agarwal \cite{Agarwal2021} extended the ARC method to optimization problems defined on Riemannian manifolds.
 Benson \cite{Benson2014} demonstrated that the Levenberg-Marquardt (LM) perturbation is equivalent to replacing the Newton step with a cubic regularisation step, where the regularisation parameter is chosen appropriately.
+Pei et al. \cite{pei2023} presented a sequential ARC algorithm for solving equality constrained optimization problem.